Does cycle syncing work?

 Pretty intense stuff!

 Got menstrual cramps but still in the mood?
 Over 3,500 women who took a HealthLine survey said orgasms relieve their cramps.
 The cocktail of positive hormones released when we reach climax, including oxytocin which relaxes the uterus, not only physiologically eases the pain, but can naturally boost our mood too.
-Yet to try period sex?
-Read more tips on sex during our period.
+So, why not try period sex?

 This is like springtime for the female body.
 Hormones are starting to increase in concentration.
 You begin to feel more creative and engaged in new things.
 The absolute perfect time for setting intentions.

 What this means for your sex life - You may be less inclined towards quickie-style sex as, hormonally, this is a great time to try something new and build intimacy with a partner or yourself.
 This is the time for renewal, so if you’re in a funk or need to get something off of your chest, you can communicate now clearly and creatively while being open to experimentation.
 Go-to sexual activities?
 Massages, lots of outercourse or self-pleasure with erotica.
 Slow oral sex could also feel right on cue as you might be leaning towards “receiving” more (we know just the product for this.)
 Your follicular time of the month is all about building; be it communication, sensation and, of course, arousal.